Lisp-Stat/documentation/content/en/docs/Tutorials/plotting.md

 When you define a data frame using the `defdf` macro, Lisp-Stat sets up an environment for that data set.
 Part of that environment includes configuring a package with a symbol for each variable in the data set.
-These symbols have properties that describe the data variable, such as unit, label, type, etc.  `plot` can make use of this information when creating plots.
+These symbols have properties that describe the variable, such as unit, label, type, etc.  `plot` can make use of this information when creating plots.
 Here's a previous example, where we do *not* use variable symbols: